sonertari/SSLproxy/README.md

 	        [[!]content] [[!]pcap] [[!]mirror] [$macro]|[!]*)]
 	  |*) [# comment]

-The syntax of structured filtering rules is as follows:
+The syntax of structured filtering rules is as follows, and they can configure connection options too:

 	FilterRule {
 	    Action (Divert|Split|Pass|Block|Match)